Learning Video Representations from Textual Web Supervision: Experiments

 \subsection{Scaling to 70M Videos}

 To demonstrate the scalability of our method, we apply it to increasingly large subsets of the full 70M-video dataset in Figure~\ref{fig:scaling}.
 We compare two metadata configurations for this experiment: (1) only titles, and (2) all metadata.
 We find that the titles-only approach scales significantly better than the all-metadata approach; although using all metadata leads to higher downstream accuracy with 500K pre-training videos, this is reversed when using more than 1M pre-training videos.
-This is likely due to the poor scaling properties of tags and descriptions as shown in Figure~\ref{fig:scalinganalysis}, and suggests that too much noise can become a burden on training.
+This is likely due to the poor scaling properties of tags and descriptions as shown in Figure~\ref{fig:scalinganalysis}, and suggests that noise can become a burden on training.

 For the titles-only approach, we find that using more pre-training data sharply improves performance.
-Using all 70M videos for pre\--training achieves an HMDB-51 accuracy of 67.4\%, a 13.2\% improvement over using 500K videos.
-In addition, this accuracy is the same as that of an equivalent model trained on Kinetics\--700, demonstrating that our approach can match the performance of fully\--supervised pre\--training, without any labeling cost.
+Using all 70M videos for pre\--training achieves an HMDB-51 accuracy of 71.1\%, a 13.2\% improvement over using 500K videos.
+In addition, this accuracy exceeds that of an equivalent model trained on Kinetics\--700 (67.4\%), demonstrating that our approach can exceed the performance of fully\--supervised pre\--training, without any labeling cost.
+We also note that performance does not appear to have saturated by the time we hit 70M videos, indicating that future work could demonstrate even further gains by collecting more videos.

-We do not expand the model capacity or adjust the pre-training hyperparameters when scaling to 70M videos.
-The only difference is the number of pre-training iterations, which we list in Figure~\ref{fig:scaling}.
-We found that increasing the number of iterations further lowered down-stream performance, for the smaller-scale datasets.
+For these results, we only use S3D-G and do not expand the model capacity when scaling to 70M videos.
 Interestingly, we achieve good performance on the 70M dataset using only 4 epochs of training, while on the 500K dataset we require over 80 epochs of training.
-This suggests that increased model capacity and longer training could further improve performance for the 70M dataset.
+This suggests that increased model capacity could further improve performance for the 70M dataset.
+In the following section, we improve these results further using a R3D-50 architecture.